List of The Waltons characters: John Walton Sr.

-Olivia Daly Walton
+Olivia Walton

-Olivia, also known as Liv, Livie, or Mama, (pilot, Patricia Neal; series, Michael Learned) is John Walton Senior's soft-spoken, patient, religious, loving wife, who complements his tough-skinned, opinionated nature.
+Olivia, also known as Liv, Livie, or Mama, (pilot, Patricia Neal; series, Michael Learned) is John Walton Sr.'s soft-spoken, patient, religious, loving wife, who complements his tough-skinned, opinionated nature.
 She is the sister of Frances Daly of Edgemont, Virginia.
-She has seven living children: John Walton Jr., Jason Walton, Mary Ellen Walton, Erin Esther Walton, Benjamin Walton II, James Robert Walton, and Elizabeth Tyler Walton.
-An eighth child, Jim-Bob's twin brother Joseph Zebulon Walton, died at birth.
+She has seven children: John Jr., Jason, Mary Ellen, Erin, Ben, Jim Bob, and Elizabeth.
+An eighth child, Jim-Bob's twin brother Joseph, died at birth.
 Olivia also suffered a miscarriage in season two.
 She is usually gentle but firm and unafraid to speak up or administer discipline when needed.
 She especially hates being in debt.
-Like her mother-in-law Esther Walton, she is a devout Southern Baptist, although her husband doesn't share her commitment to the organized religion of the church.
+Like her mother-in-law Esther, she is a devout Southern Baptist, although her husband doesn't share her commitment to the organized religion of the church.
 Her Southern Baptist faith extends to the home, and she punishes the children by telling them to memorize verses from the Bible.
-She is willing to open her home to friends or strangers in need, but, during early seasons, is uncomfortable with her family associating with the Baldwin sisters because she strongly disapproves of their unknowing production of homemade liquor (moonshine), which they refer to as "Papa's Recipe," She is especially disturbed to learn that John-Boy borrows an antique typewriter from them and that Mary Ellen unknowingly sells it to the traveling junk dealer, as she won't have her family indebted to the Baldwins.
-(Olivia, along with the rest of the Walton's Mountain community, more warmly embraces the Baldwin sisters during later seasons.)
-Though she is mostly grounded and content with her life, Olivia also displays a dreamy side of her personality and a thirst for novelty, as seen, for example, in "The Airmail Man" (season two) where she dreams of flying in an airplane, and in "The Rebellion" (season five) when she gets a perm.
+She is willing to open her home to friends or strangers in need, but, during early seasons, is uncomfortable with her family associating with the Baldwin sisters because she strongly disapproves of their production of homemade liquor (moonshine), which they refer to as "Papa's Recipe”.
+(Olivia, along with the rest of the community, more warmly embraces the Baldwin sisters during later seasons.)
+Though she is mostly grounded and content with her life, Olivia also displays a dreamy side and a thirst for novelty, as seen in "The Airmail Man" (season two) where she dreams of flying in an airplane, and in "The Rebellion" (season five) when she gets a perm.
 She is also a natural artist.
 After John's brother Ben was killed in World War I, she resolved to never see another family member off to war and declined to be present when Mary Ellen's husband Curt shipped out for active duty.
 When her own sons got involved in the war as a result of the Pearl Harbor attack, she changed her mind.